newatoms/guides/slack-guide/readme.md

 ## Why we use Slack

+We try to communicate asynchronous so that everyone can choose how and when they are involved in a conversation.
+At one moment you might want to engage in team discussions instantly while at other moments you might want to focus and read up on the discussions at a later time.

-Within Newatoms we try to keep all our communication documented, so that we can later acces all those awesome insights, and a synchronous, so that no one ever has to wait for eachother.
-Chat is perfect for these two things, and slack is a great chat tool.
+We try to keep all our communication documented, so that we can later access all those awesome insights we have.

+Email is formal and it can be hard to have real conversations over email.
+Chat is perfect for these things, and slack is a great chat tool.

 ## About Slack